Railk/T3S/README.md

 Tested on Windows & Ubuntu & OSX

 ### Problem
-OSX as currently the path for node and tss hardcoded (default installation directory) du to some environnment PATH for GUI app problem.
+OSX has currently the path for node and tss hardcoded (default installation directory) du to some environnment PATH for GUI app problem.

 ### Installation Sublime Text 3 :